jaimearanaz/AxaTest/README.md

 - implement the filter UI with a `UITableViewController`, and implement different `UITableViewCell` objects for every type of indivudal filter that is needed (i.e., a cell for sliders, a cell for one-single-option tables, a cell for multi-option tables, etc,).
 - include UI testing, using the framework `XCUITest` or even snapshot testing.
 - more tests in general, not thinking of 100% of coverage (that's not useful, it's just a number), but instead real and useful unit tests and functional tests to coverage the real core of the app.
+- rethink the whole UI/UX like icons, fonts, colors, interactions, CTAs...
+I'm trying to be a good developer, not a good designer 😜